destenson/wshobson--agents/README.md

 1. Create a new `.md` file with appropriate frontmatter
 2. Use lowercase, hyphen-separated naming convention
 3. Write clear activation criteria in the description
-4. Define comprehensive system prompt with expertise areas
+4. Define comprehensive system prompt with knowledge areas

 ## Troubleshooting